 Principal Office: USA

-The McKnight Foundation funds a variety of philanthropic initiatives in the USA and internationally in order to improve the quality of life for present and future generations.
+The McKnight Foundation funds a variety of philanthropic initiatives in order to improve the quality of life for present and future generations.

 McKnight’s international grant making comprises a focus area to support traditional communities in Southeast Asia whose livelihoods depend on natural resources, and a program in agricultural research to support smallholder farming in Sub-Saharan Africa and Latin America.